-As noted in Section 31.5.5.2 of this Attachment Y, the identification of beneficiaries for cost allocation and the cost allocation of a proposed solution to a transmission need driven by a Public Policy Requirement will be ealculated by the ISO conducted in accordance with the methodology set forth process described in this Section 31.5.5.4.
-This methodology shall Section will also apply to cost the allocation for a proposed solution to a transmission need driven by a Public Policy Requirement, including within New York of the ISO's share of the costs of an Interregional Transmission Project proposed as a solution to a transmission need driven by a Public Policy Requirement allocated in accordance with Section 31.5.7 of this Attachment Y. Nothing herein shall deprive a Transmission Owner or Other Developer of any rights it may have under Section 205 of the Federal Power Act to submit filings proposing any other cost allocation methodology to the Commission or create any Section 205 filing rights for any Transmission Owner, Other Developer, the ISO, or any other entity.
+As noted in Section 31.5.5.2 of this Attachment Y, the identification of beneficiaries for cost allocation and the cost allocation of a proposed solution to a transmission need driven by a Public Policy Requirement will be conducted in accordance with the process described in this Section 31.5.5.4.
+This Section will also apply to the allocation within New York of the ISO's share of the costs of an Interregional Transmission Project proposed as a solution to a transmission need driven by a Public Policy Requirement allocated in accordance with Section 31.5.7 of this Attachment Y. Nothing herein shall deprive a Transmission Owner or Other Developer of any rights it may have under Section 205 of the Federal Power Act to submit filings proposing any other cost allocation methodology to the Commission or create any Section 205 filing rights for any Transmission Owner, Other Developer, the ISO, or any other entity.
 The ISO shall apply the cost methodology accepted by the Commission.

-- 31.5.5.4.1 If the Public Policy Requirement that results in the construction of a transmission project prescribes the use of a particular cost allocation and recovery methodology, then the ISO shall use file that methodology with the Commission.
+31.5.5.4.1 If the Public Policy Requirement that results in the construction of a transmission project prescribes the use of a particular cost allocation and recovery methodology, then the ISO shall file that methodology with the Commission.

-Nothing herein shall deprive a Transmission Owner or Other Developer of any rights it may have under Section 205 of the Federal Power Act to submit filings proposing any other cost allocation methodology to the Commission or create any Section 205 filing rights for any Transmission Owner, Other Developer, the ISO, or any other entity.
-If the Transmission Owner or Other Developer files a different proposed cost allocation methodology under Section 205 of the Federal Power Act, it shall have the burden of demonstrating that its proposed methodology is compliant with the Order No. 1000 Regional Cost Allocation Principles taking into account the methodology specified in the Public Policy Requirement. - 31.5.5.4.2 If the Public Policy Requirement that results in the construction of a transmission project solution does not prescribe a cost allocation methodology, then the project developer may propose and, sSubject to the provisions of Section 31.5.5.4.1, the Transmission Owner or Other Developer of the project may, after consideration of any guidance that may be provided by the NYDPS/NYPSC, and subject to the approval of the Commission, use propose a cost allocation methodology, which may include a cost allocation based on load ratio share, supports the proposed cost allocation methodology, the Transmission Owner or the Other dDeveloper's shall file that cost allocation methodology with the
+Nothing herein shall deprive a Transmission Owner or Other Developer of any rights it may have under Section 205 of the Federal Power Act to submit filings proposing any other cost allocation methodology to the Commission or create any

+Section 205 filing rights for any Transmission Owner, Other Developer, the ISO, or any other entity.
+If the Transmission Owner or Other Developer files a different proposed cost allocation methodology under Section 205 of the Federal Power Act, it shall have the burden of demonstrating that its proposed methodology is compliant with the Order No. 1000 Regional Cost Allocation Principles taking into account the methodology specified in the Public Policy Requirement.

-- adjusted to reflect the transmission needs driven by, as applicable, the Public Policy Requirement or Public Policy Transmission Need, the party(ies) responsible for complying with the Public Policy Requirement, and the party(ies) who benefit from the transmission facility ("Adjusted Load Ratio Share"). - 31.5.5.4.32.1 If the Public Policy Requirement does not specify a NYDPS/NYPSC that the proposed cost allocation methodology is not endorsed by the NYPSC compliant with the Order No. 1000 Regional Cost Allocation Principles. - 31.5.5.4.2.2 If the NYDPS/NYPSC may identify does not support the proposed cost allocation methodology, then the Transmission Owner or Other Developer shall take reasonable steps over a period of no more than 60 days after the
+- 31.5.5.4.2 Subject to the provisions of Section 31.5.5.4.1, the Transmission Owner or Other Developer of the project may, after consideration of any guidance that may be provided by the NYDPS/NYPSC, propose a cost allocation methodology, which may include a cost allocation based on load ratio share, adjusted to reflect, as applicable, the Public Policy Requirement or Public Policy Transmission Need, the party(ies) responsible for complying with the Public Policy Requirement, and the party(ies) who benefit from the transmission facility ("Adjusted Load Ratio Share"). - 31.5.5.4.2.1 If the NYDPS/NYPSC supports the proposed cost allocation methodology, the Transmission Owner or Other Developer shall file that cost allocation methodology with the Commission for its acceptance under Section 205 of the Federal Power Act.
+The Transmission Owner or Other Developer shall have the burden of demonstrating that the proposed cost allocation methodology is compliant with the Order No. 1000 Regional Cost Allocation Principles. - 31.5.5.4.2.2 If the NYDPS/NYPSC does not support the proposed cost allocation methodology, then the Transmission Owner or Other Developer shall take